Administer the deployment using Windows PowerShell

 This command results in the following output.

-For example, to add a Microsoft Dynamics CRM deployment administrator, run the following command where domain\adminName is the Active Directory domain and user name of the administrator that you want to add.
+For example, to add a Microsoft Dynamics 365 deployment administrator, run the following command where domain\adminName is the Active Directory domain and user name of the administrator you want to add.

 Use PowerShell to update deployment-wide settings, such as claims-based authentication, Internet-facing deployment (IFD), and web addresses.
 More information: Update deployment configuration settings